 Who will use the Early Resolution Process

-Last updated on January 4, 2022
+Last updated on February 7, 2025

-Surrey and Victoria are the only court locations using early resolution (designated as Early Resolution Registries).
 Other locations may be designated in the future.

-The Early Resolution and Case Management process is only for family matters under the Family Law Act in Provincial Court.
+The Early Resolution and Case Management process Process is only for family matters under the Family Law Act in Provincial Court.
 The process does not apply to matters under the Children, Family and Community Services Act or the Adoption Act.

-The Early Resolution and Case Management process is not for:
+The Early Resolution process is not for:

 • Child protection matters